 What is Intrastat?

-Intrastat is the system for collecting statistics on the trade in goods between European Union (EU) member states.
-The supply of services is excluded from Intrastat.
+Intrastat is the name given to the system for collecting statistics on the trade in goods between the UK and EU member states.

 Who has to submit Intrastat returns?